b-ayers/deep_learning_MNIST/README.md

 # deep_learning_MNIST

+*Note from future: this was my first step into machine learning.
+It is a first principles implementation of multi-layer FC neural networks with stochastic gradient descent.
+It was intended for educational purposes only: for understanding the nuts and bolts of how NNs produce results that otherwise look like magic.
+Any serious application of neural networks should use a framework like torch or keras, which have been optimized for performance and modularity.
+(The 98.5% accuracy I achieved here in a few days of work took only a few hours of pytorch time (including learning the basic library).)
+In this readme I attempted to explain my understanding in relatively simple terms for anyone who does't have a strong calculus foundation.*

 This is my implementation of a neural network with stochastic gradient descent, using principles learned in Michael Nielsen's book found at the link: http://neuralnetworksanddeeplearning.com/chap1.html